cmpt732/yelp/README.md

 # Yelp Recommender
 The project is to build a recommender system that will recommend restaurants to users based their reviews using Yelp Open Dataset.

+Details of our performance on demo day, please see presentation.pptx

 **Folder directory: code**

 | File | Description |